HosseinRezaei951/Advanced_Data_Mining_Course/README.md

 - **Scripts**:
   - **main.py**: Script to execute the Apriori algorithm and generate association rules.

-### Project: Continuous Value Prediction with Random Forest
+### Project: DeltaG Value Prediction with Random Forest

-The project applies the Random Forest regression algorithm to predict continuous values for a given dataset:
+The project applies the Random Forest regression algorithm to predict DeltaG values for a given dataset:

 - **Final_Project.ipynb**: Jupyter notebook that walks through the steps of data preprocessing, model training, and evaluation using Random Forest regression.
 - **README.md**: Provides an overview of the project, explaining the approach and summarizing the results.